open-telemetry/opentelemetry-demo/docs/services/adservice.md

 # ad service

-This service determines appropriate ads to serve to users based on a context keys.
+This service determines appropriate ads to serve to users based on context keys.
 The ads will be for products available in the store.

 [Ad service source](../../src/adservice/)